FraunhoferIOSB/goose_dataset/README.md

 Under the folder `common` some general configuration files and utils such as color maps can be found.

+For more specific tools regarding training and data handling, have a look at the `image_processing` and `pointcloud_processing` subfolders.

 ## Acknowledgements [TODO]

 ## Citation